Polish Poster Art

 The collapse of the Communist regime, following free parliamentary elections in 1989, spelled the end of the system of state patronage in which poster art had flourished.
 Cash-strapped cultural institutions stopped commissioning artistic promotional materials.
 Huge commercial billboards with poor quality, consumer-titilating photos and sex-and-guns Hollywood movie advertisements competed for the same city spaces where posters once hung in solitary splendor.
 What has kept Polish poster art surprisingly buoyant in the choppy transition to a free market economy is the growing interest among international art-lovers in these graphic works as desirable collectibles.

-Already in the twilight years of Polish Communism, religious motifs enriched the language of visual metaphor in intriguing ways.
+In the twilight years of Polish Communism, religious motifs enriched the language of visual metaphor in intriguing ways.
 The scarred donkey on Grzegorz Marszalek’s 1981 poster for Christ Stopped at Eboli brings to mind Christ’s entry into Jerusalem and subsequent suffering, evoking the central themes of this Italian drama of Fascist-era repression.
 In a placard from 1987, Witold Dybowski encapsulates the conflict between colonialist ambitions and missionary ideals in the Hollywood feature, The Mission, in a stark image of slain doves.
 Another dove flies free from bound and floating hands, suggesting Noah’s Ark, in Andrzej Pagowski’s design for The Last Ferry, a 1989 film about Polish passengers on a cruise ship fleeing the crackdown on Solidarity.

 Crosses plain and fancy, whole and broken, Latin and Orthodox, are used as shorthand in Polish posters for cultural events with religious appeal.
 They appear as folds in music sheets blown across a church-studded landscape in a poster by Leszek Wisniewski for a 2006 sacred music festival in the pilgrimage center of Czestochowa.
 A cross forms both the bow and the strut of a violin in a placard for the same international music event in 1996 by the Lithuanian-born poster-maker, Stasys Eidrigevicius.
 Another of the artist’s whimsical figures carries beams for a cross--a religious “art object” in the making--in a notice for a 1994 sacred art triennale.
 Bulky wood block crosses dominate an abstract object arrangement on a poster by Franciszek Starowieyski (1930-2009) for a concert in 1999 devoted to musical settings of Stabat Mater.